d3fc/d3fc/components/README.md

 Used for charting tools, such as crosshairs etc.

-Current components in this neamespace:
+Current components in this namespace:

 + sl.tools.annotation
 + sl.tools.crosshairs
++ sl.tools.fibonacciFan
 + sl.tools.measure

 ###sl.utilities

-Used for any other functionality which is a dependencey of a component in the sl namespace or something else useful which does not fall into on of the other namespaces.
+Used for any other functionality which is a dependency of a component in the sl namespace or something else useful which does not fall into on of the other namespaces.

 Current components int this namespace: